-A Luau is a feast of Hawaiian food.
-Traditionally, Luaus celebrated major events in Hawaii such as a visiting dignitary or a wedding.
-The feast could go on for days and involved lots of food.
-Today restaurants and hotels offer scaled-down Luaus that celebrate Hawaiian culture and cuisine.
-You'll often find entertainment such as hula dancers and fire dancers offered to guests along with the traditional roasted pig.
+Today, Hawaiian restaurants and hotels offer scaled-down luaus that celebrate the state's culture and cuisine.
+You'll often find entertainment such as hula dancers and fire dancers offered to guests, along with the traditional roasted pig.

 You can create the mood for your party with minimal expense.
-In fact, you can even plan on eating your decorations when the Luau is over if you use pineapples and coconuts as elements in your design!
+In fact, you can even plan on eating your decorations when the luau is over if you use pineapples and coconuts as elements in your design!
 As you can see in the simple centerpiece above, a pineapple, coconut, two silk leis, paper parasols, and tropical fish create a simple, colorful design.
 Other ideas for decor include:

-- Bamboo placemats, real tropical flower arrangements with orchids, hibiscus, bird of paradise and any other tropical flowers
+- Flower arrangements with orchids, hibiscus, bird of paradise and any other tropical flowers

 - Seashells scattered around your tables